Pusat Bandar Damansara MRT station: Station location

 The station adopts the standard elevated station design for the MRT Sungai Buloh-Kajang Line, with two side platforms above the concourse level.
 The station is located above the two-level Maarof Interchange of the Sprint Expressway, making it among the highest stations above ground level of the MRT Sungai Buloh-Kajang Line.

-The station is located adjacent to the future Pavilion Damansara Heights development and a direct connection is planned between the retail area of the development and the station.
+The station is located adjacent to the Pavilion Damansara Heights development and a direct connection is planned between the retail area of the development and the station.

 Station layout

 Exits and entrances

 The station has two entrances: entrance A at the Bangsar-bound slip road on the western side of the Maarof Interchange, and entrance B at the Bangsar and Jalan Johar-bound slip road on the eastern side of the Maarof Interchange.

-Entrance B is currently closed off due to the construction of the upcoming Pavilion Damansara Heights.
-It will be reconstructed with a new exterior as part of the development.
+Entrance B was temporarily closed off due to the construction of the Pavilion Damansara Heights development in August 2021.
+It was reconstructed with a new exterior as part of the development and reopened on 9 October 2023.